-- Establish the lowest possible cost at which a product can be sold.
+Establish the lowest possible price at which a product can be sold.

 When variable costing is used, the gross margin reported from a revenue-generating transaction is higher than under an absorption costing system, since no overhead allocation is charged to the sale.
 Though this does mean that the reported gross margin is higher, it does not mean that net profits are higher - the overhead is charged to expense lower in the income statement instead.
 However, this is only the case when the level of production matches sales.
 If production exceeds sales, absorption costing will result in a higher level of profitability, since some of the allocated overhead will reside in the inventory asset, rather than being charged to expense in the period.
 The reverse situation occurs when sales exceed production.